 Born at the beginning of WWII, Dave and his younger brother each seemed to inherit an "art gene," and both drew P38's, B17's, Jeeps and Sherman tanks as soon as they could hold a pencil.

 In Oregon, Dave is focusing on realistic representational figurative art featuring vintage, nostalgic sepia-toned images of pioneers "Along the Oregon Trail."
-The vintage figures are imaginary and do not represent actual known people of the time.
-The design and purpose of the figurative art is to honor the generally unknown original circumstances of our Pacific Northwest pioneers, and to celebrate their vital virtues of vision, hope, courage, faith, fortitude, purpose, inner strength and uncompromising resilience.
+The vintage figures, situations and circumstances are products of Dave's imagination and are not intended to represent actual known people of the time, however we can be quite certain they, or something very similar, must have actually occurred, most likely many times!
+The design and purpose of Dave's "Along the Oregon Trail" art is to honor our Pacific Northwest pioneers, and to remember and celebrate their vital virtues of vision, hope, courage, faith, fortitude, purpose, inner strength and uncompromising resilience.

 Copyright © 2022 Dave Dittman Art • Protected by the Federal Copyright Act of 1976 and the Federal Visual Rights Act of 1991.
 Purchase of a copyrighted artwork does not transfer the copyright.
 The copyright to produce derivative work based on the copyrighted image and distribute copies is retained by the Artist.